-En 502.19 "Open Flow" means a flow rate of 80% to 120% of the rated capacity of a meter.
+En 502.19 "Open flow" means a flow rate of 80% to 120% of the rated capacity of a meter.

-En 502.20 "Peak Shaving" means the use of fuels and equipment to generate or manufacture gas to supplement the normal supply of pipeline gas during periods of extremely high demand.
-Edit. "does not".
-Can't have requirements in the definitions.
+En 502.20 "Peak shaving" means the use of fuels and equipment to generate or manufacture gas to supplement the normal supply of pipeline gas during periods of extremely high demand.

-En 502.21 "Person" means an individual, firm, joint venture, partnership, corporation, association, state, cooperative association, or joint stock association, and includes any trustee, receiver, assignee, or personal representative thereof but shall not include a municipality operating a gas system pursuant to RSA 38.
+En 502.21 "Person" means an individual, firm, joint venture, partnership, corporation, association, state, cooperative association, or joint stock association, and includes any trustee, receiver, assignee, or personal representative thereof but does not include a municipality operating a gas system pursuant to RSA 38.